Argentine Anticommunist Alliance: Creation

+José López Rega, head of the Triple A.

+José López Rega, from 1973 when he was appointed Minister of Social Welfare by Héctor J. Cámpora, began to surround himself with militants from other groups who "wanted to eliminate the left", among them former members of the Tacuara Nationalist Movement of the Movimiento Nueva Argentina (MNA), militants of the Juventud Federal of the Peronist leader Manuel de Anchorena, of the Concentración Nacional Universitaria, of the Comando de Organización, technical cadres of Guardia de Hierro and orthodox trade union groups specialized in doctrinal training.
+In addition, he created the Juventud Peronista República Argentina (JPRA), because he needed an apparatus that would go out to fight for "the streets" directly against the Tendencia, groups that responded organically to the organizations Fuerzas Armadas Revolucionarias and Montoneros (which financed themselves with bank robberies and kidnappings of businessmen for ransom).
+The organization was sustained with resources from the Ministry, and it even allowed them entry into the youth branch of the Peronist Superior Council, the institutional body from which they began to combat the Juventud Peronista Regionales, the surface organization of Montoneros.

 The Triple A was believed to have been organized in 1973 by José López Rega and Alberto Villar, deputy chief of the Argentine federal police, during the brief interim presidency of Raúl Lastiri in 1973.
 Reportedly, the movement was conceived at a high-level Peronist meeting on 1 October 1973, attended by President Raúl Lastiri, Interior Minister Benito Llambí, Social Welfare Minister José López Rega, general secretary of the Presidency José Humberto Martiarena and various provincial governors.
 The group operated under the governments of Lastiri, Perón and Isabel Perón through López Rega resignation and exile in July 1975.
 Villar and his wife were murdered in 1974 with a bomb that was planted on his cabin cruiser in Tigre by members of the Montoneros, a militant, leftist group.

+Workers of the Ministry and militants of the Juventud Peronista de la República Argentina (JPRA) began to simulate attacks by Montoneros against themselves as part of a strategy to present themselves as military targets of left-wing groups, which allowed them to revalue themselves within the Ministry.